VARSHINI1805/StudySpark_StudyMate_AI_PDF_Reader_233/README.md

 ---

-Tired of endlessly scrolling through hundreds of pages in your PDFs to find a single piece of information? **CogniRead AI** transforms your static documents into a dynamic, searchable knowledge base.
+Tired of endlessly scrolling through hundreds of pages in your PDFs to find a single piece of information? **StudyMate AI** transforms your static documents into a dynamic, searchable knowledge base.
 Upload your study materials, research papers, or textbooks, and ask questions in plain English to get instant, accurate answers sourced directly from the text.

 <!-- 💡 TIP: Record a short GIF of your app in action and replace the placeholder below! -->
 <p align="center">